marko-singularity/elixir_weekend/ElixirWeekend/ClientApp/README.md

 DANGEROUSLY_DISABLE_HOST_CHECK=true
 ```

-We don’t recommend this approach.
+We don’t recommend this proach.

 ### Configuring the Proxy Manually